AFT

 Static translation

 Static AFT creates a fixed mapping between an IPv4 address and an IPv6 address.
-The device supports the following types of static translation types:
+The device supports the following static translation types:

 Dynamic translation